The move to Universal Credit

 Would I be better off or worse off on Universal Credit?

-• You have to wait at least 5 weeks for the first payment after a new claim
+• You must wait at least 5 weeks for your first payment.

 This toolkit for advisers may help you decide